 Before diving into the details of the harvesting process, you must be sure of the goal product of your crop.
 The final product can change drastically how your hemp is harvested and processed.
-The process is different if you’re harvesting for fiber, seeds, buds, or biomass for CBD.
-Any hemp farmer asking themselves “when is hemp ready to harvest?” can get a different response depending on their goal.
+The process is different if you’re gathering fiber, seeds, buds, or biomass for CBD.
+Any hemp farmer asking themselves, “when is hemp ready to harvest?” can get a different response depending on their goal.
 This answer is different because the optimal times for harvesting are different if you want seeds or fiber, for example.

 When To Harvest Hemp?

 How long does it take to harvest hemp?
 Independently from the goal that you have for your hemp crop (seeds, fiber, or biomass), the harvesting process usually begins after four months.
-The hemp variety of your crop, the local weather, and the amount of rain can influence the plant’s growth pace.
+The hemp variety of your produce, the local weather, and the amount of rain can influence the plant’s growth pace.
 All these factors will influence how to tell when to harvest hemp.